TheHutGroup/Horizon-Public-Docs/examples/product/index.md

 ## PAPs - Promotion Aware Products

-As well as a promotion being aware of the products it applies to, on our platform, the inverse is also true.
-This means that for a product, if a promotion (or many) apply to it, the product is aware of this and promotion related information can be surfaced alongside the product.
+As well as a promotion being aware of the products it applies to, on our platform the inverse is also true.
+This means that for a product, if a promotion (or multiple) apply to it, the product is aware of this and promotion related information can be surfaced alongside the product.

 This includes information like: